HySABi project

 Project finance

-The HySABi project is funded by the German Federal Ministry for Economic Affairs and Energy as part of the 7th Energy Research Program »Research for an environmentally friendly, reliable and affordable energy supply«.
+The HySABi project is funded by the German Federal Ministry for Economic Affairs and Climate Action as part of the 7th Energy Research Program »Research for an environmentally friendly, reliable and affordable energy supply«.

 Project partners